Munawwar/preact-islands-template/README.md

 Cons

 - Every change to `/public` directory will create a new hash and so more cache misses will happen on every release.
-It's not too much of a problem though.
+It's not too much of a problem though for an "islands" website (meaning less JS/CSS etc).
 - Browser needs to support [import maps](https://caniuse.com/import-maps).
 Not a problem if you don't support older browsers.
 - More chances of waterfall requests when importing JS.
 Especially if you have lots of nested imports.
 HTTP/2 can only mitigate the effects of this a bit.
 But again this is an "islands" template.
 I expect less JS.
 If your "island" is as big as Australia then isn't that a continent?
 - Component props within `htm` tagged template literals cannot be type checked.